PokemonFusion/Fusion2/README.md

 ## Database migrations

-If you pull changes that add new models (such as the Trainer model), run
+If you pull changes that add new models (such as the Trainer model) or modify existing ones (for example adding new Pokémon fields), run

 ```bash
 evennia makemigrations pokemon